Bo0mer/clever-algorithms/random-search/README.md

 ## Notes

-* The worst case performance of the algorithm is worse than brute-force (enumeration) search.
+* The worst case performance of the algorithm for finding the optimal value is worse than brute-force (enumeration) search.
 * The algorithm works well for low problem dimensions.
 However, if the dimensions scales up, the algorithms does not scale well with it.
 * The random candidates must be uniformly distributed.
 This may be a problem in some specific search spaces.